 Breast and chest feeding support

-Are you breastfeeding or pumping and struggling with clogged milk ducts or mastitis?
-Our team of physiotherapists can safely and effectively help by combining therapeutic ultrasound, manual breast massage, and education to alleviate the pain and discomfort often associated with clogged ducts or mastitis.
-We also acknowledge and invite those who identify as chestfeeding to access the support you may need.
+Are you breastfeeding or pumping and struggling with plugged milk ducts or mastitis?
+Our team of physiotherapists can safely and effectively help by combining therapeutic ultrasound, lymphatic drainage techniques, and education to alleviate the pain and discomfort often associated with clogged ducts or mastitis.
+We also acknowledge and invite those who identify as chest feeding to access the support you may need.